chrislojacono/Adoption-Website/README.md

 # Adoption-Website

 ### Motivation
 This was a project to test our understand of using javascript functions to print data to the DOM.
-W completed in a group of four, but all writing our own code.
+We completed in a group of four, but all writing our own code.
 We also figured out how to use Event Listeners and to sort the adoption cards by specific categories

 ### Build Status
 complete.